wunki/django-salted/README.md

 # Django Salted

+** One-command Django and PostgreSQL development environment on Vagrant **

 This is a complete [SaltStack] configuration for a Django centric stack.
 It enables you setup a solid Django development environment with a single command.
 Some of the great things which are included: